condeadriankeith/QuickServe/README.md

 # QuickServe Restaurant Order Management Dashboard

+A real-time restaurant order management system that helps track and manage orders for different parts of the restaurant.

+## Updates
+- Added compatibility fixes for iPhone 11 Safari browser to ensure proper popup display

 ## Real-Time Order Sync

 This app now supports real-time order updates between admin and server views using a backend server with Express and Socket.io.